 Another reason may be ride and glade management.
 Wide rides (woodland paths) and glades, like coppicing an area, also create a diversity of habitats within the woodland and are hugely important for wildlife.
 Thinning is the removal of selected trees within the woodland, which allows the trees around them to grow and mature naturally without competition.
 Thinning along with rides and glades allow more light into the woodland which, as explained above, is beneficial for floristic diversity and has knock-on benefits for the wider ecology of the site.

-Woodland flowers which rely on light reaching the woodland floor though an open canopy, open glades, rides or coppiced spaces include: bluebells, primroses, celandine, ramsons, dog’s mercury, wood anemone and many more.
+Woodland flowers which rely on light reaching the woodland floor through an open canopy, open glades, rides or coppiced spaces include: bluebells, primroses, celandine, ramsons, dog’s mercury, wood anemone and many more.
 Woodland butterflies which feed on these flowers include: brimstone, comma, gatekeeper, orange tip, peacock and ringlet.

-The above techniques all help to create more of a mixed age structure in the woodland, something which is hugely beneficial to wildlife, but has been lacking at Queenswood which is largely an even aged woodland due to the wholescale felling of trees during the first world war.
+The above techniques all help to create more of a mixed age structure in the woodland, something which is hugely beneficial to wildlife, but has been lacking at Queenswood which is largely an even aged woodland due to the wholescale felling of trees during the First World War.

-*The Health and safety at Work etc act 1974 requires us to ensure the site is safe for the public.
+*The Health and Safety at Work etc Act 1974 requires us to ensure the site is safe for the public.

 If you have any further questions about woodland management at Queenswood, please get in touch below.